seanbaxter/circle/comprehension/comprehension.md

 printf("%d\n", v[::-1])...;
 ```

 This code prints all elements in reverse order.
-If the step is positive (or not specified), the begin and end indices default to 0 and -1, respectively.
+If the step is positive (it defaults to 1 when not specified), the begin and end indices default to 0 and -1, respectively.
 If the step is negative, the begin and end indices default to -1 and 0.
 The above slice is shorthand for `v[-1:0:-1]`.

 ```cpp
 std::vector<int> v { 5, 3, 1, 4, 2, 3, 5, 1 };